polywrap/documentation/src/docs/tutorials/create-wraps/default-plugins.md

 ```

 ### Logger
-The Logger plugin enables logging in a Wasm wrapper, which can be useful for debugging.
+The Logger plugin enables logging in a wrap, which can be useful for debugging.

-In our `./src/schema.graphql file`, import the Logger module into your wrapper:
+In our `./src/schema.graphql file`, import the Logger module into your wrap:

 ```graphql
 #import { Module } into Logger from "ens/wraps.eth:logger@1.0.0"